Fibroid Pain: A Sign of Uterine Fibroids

 Our Fibroid Specialists

 Our board-certified physicians in New York and New Jersey are proud to be among the nation’s most experienced at treating uterine fibroids.
-When you request a consultation at American Fibroid Centers, our doctors will work with you to create a personalized treatment plan that utilizes the most advanced technology and techniques.
+When you schedule an appointment at American Fibroid Centers, our doctors will work with you to create a personalized treatment plan that utilizes the most advanced technology and techniques.

 What Our Patients Are Saying